-The City's biggest single budget item is its staff costs, which now top R7 billion per annum.
-The City's most valuable asset, when optimally utilised, motivated and developed, is its staff.
+The City's single biggest budget item is its staff costs, which now top R7 billion per annum.
+The City's most valuable asset, if optimally utilised, motivated and developed, is its staff.
 However, this asset becomes its greatest liability when it is not effectively utilised.
-The City's Human Resource Strategy is aimed at delivering the right people, at the right place, at the right time, with the right skills.
-It is about ensuring the correct alignment of people to business needs.
-This will provide a value-added result as it will improve service delivery within budget parameters.
+The City's human resource strategy is aimed at delivering the right people, with the rights skills, at the right place, at the right time.
+It is about ensuring the correct alignment of people with business needs.
+This will provide a value-added result, as it will improve service delivery within budget parameters.

-This will be done through:

-Identifying the top four areas of intervention that will have the greatest impact on staff engagement and productivity, and ensure business continuity through providing a skills pipeline.
+This will be done through identifying the top four areas of intervention that will have the greatest impact on staff engagement and productivity, and ensuring business continuity by providing a skills pipeline.
 The identified areas are:

-- Maximising the developmental opportunities for the City's 25,500 employees & leveraging City resources to improve the skills pipeline through external training opportunities or apprenticeships (SFA 1.5(a) and 5.2(a)); - Individual Performance Management (SFA 5.2(a)); - Health, Safety & Wellness Programme Occupational Health & Safety incident reduction and management (SFA 5.3(b)), Employee Wellness alcohol and drug abuse management; - Implementation of the EE Plan; - Improving the efficiency and effectiveness of the core HR business processes that impact on human resources management; - Maximising SAP HR Functionality, in particular Employee Self Service (ESS) and Manager Self Service (MSS) (SFA 4.2(b); - Rollout of the Management Accountability Project (SFA5.3(b)); - Increasing investment in skills development (SFA1.5(a) & 5.2(a)); and - Identifying and monitoring key measurements that will support the above outcomes.(Composite HR Risk KPI & Staff Engagement KPI)
+- maximising the development opportunities for the City's 25 500 employees, and leveraging City resources to improve the skills pipeline through external training opportunities or apprenticeships (programme 1.5(a) and 5.2(a)); - individual performance management (programme 5.2(a)); - health, safety and wellness programme occupational health and safety incident reduction and management (programme 5.3(b)), and employee wellness alcohol and drug abuse management; - implementation of the employment equity plan; - improving the efficiency and effectiveness of the core human resources (HR) business processes that affect human resources management; - maximising SAP HR functionality, in particular employee self-service and manager self-service (programme 5.2(b)); - roll-out of the management accountability project (programme 5.3(b)); - increasing investment in skills development (programme 1.5(a) and 5.2(a)); and - identifying and monitoring key measurements that will support the above outcomes (composite HR risk and staff engagement key performance indicators).